|

 would not dwell at length on this matter which was not the topic of

 discussion during cross-examination of the witnesses.
-Moreover, mentioning incidents which others have discussed has nothing at all to do
+Moreover, mentioning incidents which

 with the case before us.